 Talking to Your Doctor About Benign Prostatic Hyperplasia (BPH)

-You have a unique medical history.
-Therefore, it is essential to talk with your doctor about your personal risk factors and/or experience with benign prostatic hyperplasia (BPH).
-By talking openly and regularly with your doctor, you can take an active role in your care.
+Past health and personal choice have an impact on treatment plan.
+Talk with your doctor about your risk factors and/or experience with benign prostatic hyperplasia (BPH).
+Open communication with the doctor will help you take an active role in your care.

 General Tips for Gathering Information

 Here are some tips that will make it easier for you to talk to your doctor: